 The Economics of Migrant Travel on Steamships

-TEXT EXCERPT from Business of
+TEXT EXCERPTS from Business of Transatlantic Migration,

-Transatlantic Migration, chapter 2, pp. 39-48
+chapter 2, pp. 39-48

 The shipping of migrants to the United States in the nineteenth and early twentieth centuries amounted to the high-risk core of a high-risk industry...The biggest

-potential problem facing migrants was that of not being able to find work in America; the most severe threat to shipping company viability was the risk of a sharp fall in migrant passengers
+potential problem facing migrants was that of not being able to find work in America...the most severe threat to shipping company viability was the risk of a sharp fall in migrant passengers

-during job market slumps.
+during job market slumps...

 Migrant traffic constituted nearly 90 percent of the North Atlantic transport companies' passenger